bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 cd w<tab>
 ```

 The shell will fill in the rest of the directory name for "workshops".
-Now go to `workshops/lessons/rnaseq-1day/data`
+Now go to `workshops/lessons/intro-r/data/`

 ```
 cd
-cd wo<tab>le<tab>rna<tab>da<tab>
+cd wo<tab>le<tab>int<tab>da<tab>
 ```

-Now type `ls uvb` and hit tab twice.
+Now type `ls small-0` and hit tab twice.

 ```
-ls uvb<tab><tab>
+ls small-0<tab><tab>
 ```

 When you hit the first tab, nothing happens.
-The reason is that there are multiple directories in the home directory which start with `uvb`.
+The reason is that there are multiple directories in the directory which start with `small-0`.
 Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.

-Tab completion can also fill in the names of programs.
+**Handy Sidenote:** Tab completion can also fill in the names of programs.
 For example, enter `e<tab><tab>`.
 You will see the name of every program that starts with an `e`.
 One of those is `echo`.
 If you enter `ec<tab>` you will see that tab completion works.

 ### Full vs. Relative Paths